Tomer-Ashtar/translationTask/Desktop/OriginAi/translationTask/README.md

 }
 ```

-**Note**: Text is limited to a maximum of 500 characters and up to 10 words.
+**Note**: Text is limited to a 1 - 500 characters and up to 10 words.
 Longer texts will be rejected with a validation error.

 **Response example**: